 I highly enjoyed eating Al Fresco with just the flow of the River Earn for company.
 It was complete bliss!
 Although I did feel bad as I made the goats jealous who came to check it out.

 What is there to do around River Edge Lodges?

 Beyond an Outlander location, River Edge Lodges is in the middle of the Perthshire countryside so there are plenty of things to do around the area.

-If you’re into your historic castles you can visit Elcho Castle, Scone Palace (pronounced scoon), Glamis Castle and Falkland palace that brings me onto my next subject.
+If you’re into your historic castles you can visit Elcho Castle, Scone Palace (pronounced scoon), Glamis Castle, and Falkland palace that brings me to my next subject.